Vulnerability disclosure policy

 An important part of Yugabyte's strategy for building a secure platform for our users is vulnerability reporting.
 We value working with the broader security research community and understand that fostering that relationship will help Yugabyte improve its own security posture.
 We take vulnerabilities very seriously regardless of source, and strongly encourage people to report security vulnerabilities privately to our security team before disclosing them in a public forum.
 Our goal is to surface vulnerabilities and resolve them privately before they can be exploited.

-Covered list.
-We commit to investigate and address any reported issues, and request that you use the following process for the reporting of security vulnerabilities in the following products:
+In scope We commit to investigate and address any reported issues, and request that you use the following process for the reporting of security vulnerabilities in the following products:

 - YugabyteDB Anywhere